 They achieved a more mature aesthetic by tearing out the first floor’s interior walls and creating a clean sightline from front to back.
 White oak flooring acts as an airy anchor for select pieces: ’70s Togo sofas by Ligne Roset, a heavy wood and metal dining table, Eames bucket-seat dining chairs, and a collection of paintings stacked randomly against one wall (instead of being hung salon style).

 Upstairs, they replaced a low door frame with a ceiling-height opening; they kept the house’s traditional newel post and complemented it with a newly purchased, vintage brass and glass pendant.

 The kitchen, however, is where the couple’s style coalesces.
-Design studio MSDS, which coordinated most of the room’s updates, customized IKEA cabinets with mint-green fronts, subtle brass pulls, and Quartzite countertops that transition into backsplashes.
+Design studio MSDS, which coordinated most of the room’s updates, customized Ikea cabinets with mint-green fronts, subtle brass pulls, and Quartzite countertops that transition into backsplashes.
 In place of upper cabinets, MSDS installed thick oak shelves by Brothers + Sons (for choice tchotchke display), and clad two walls and part of the ceiling with oak planks to delineate a cabin-like eating area.
-“I’m the base,” jokes Carr.
+“I’m the base,” jokes Matt Carr.
 “She’s the stuff.”

 Now parents of an 18-month-old, the duo spends fewer hours visiting antique stalls and open houses.
 But it’s a safe bet they’ll be on the move again – taking their expertly merged modern and vintage styles to a whole new level.
 MSDS-STUDIO.CA